stoerr/AIGenPipeline/README.md

   General options:
     -h, --help               Show this help message and exit.
     -ha, --helpai <question> Answer a question about the tool from the text on its documentation site and exit.
+                             Use as last argument - rest of command line counts as question.
     --version                Show the version of the AIGenPipeline tool and exit.
     -c, --check              Only check if the output needs to be regenerated based on input versions without actually generating it.
 The exit code is 0 if the output is up to date, 1 if it needs to be